 After that, users will be able to access their SSH servers, Windows servers and desktops, Kubernetes clusters, web applications, or databases.
 Teleport is backward compliant with existing client tools, so users can continue to use client tools including

 # First, 'tsh' commands authenticates users and configures other # CLI tools with a client's certificate: $ tsh login --proxy=proxy.example.com # SSH access as usual: $ ssh [email protected] # Kubernetes access as usual: $ kubectl get pods # Database access as usual: $ psql

-party identity such as Github is used, the proxy forwards the user to Github
+is used, the Proxy Service forwards the user to GitHub using OAuth2.

-The proxy sends the user’s identity to the Teleport auth service.
-In turn, the auth service issues certificates for SSH, Kubernetes, and other resources in a cluster, and sends them back to the client via the proxy.
+The Proxy Service sends the user’s identity to the Teleport Auth Service.
+In turn, the Auth Service issues certificates for SSH, Kubernetes, and other resources in a cluster, and sends them back to the client via the Proxy Service.

-The client receives the certificates from the proxy, stores them in the user’s
+tsh client receives the certificates from the Proxy Service, stores them in the user’s

 ~/.tsh directory, and loads them into the ssh-agent if one is running.

-To learn more, check out the guide for the certificate-based SSH authentication.
+To learn more, check out our guide to certificate-based SSH authentication.

-The Teleport Auth service maintains the audit log of everything happening inside the environment.
+The Teleport Auth Service maintains an audit log of all activity inside the Teleport cluster.
 The audit log consists of two components:

-- The event log.
-It consists of well-documented JSON records of security events.
-Examples of such events include login attempts, file transfers, code execution, filesystem changes, or network activity.
+- The audit log: Well-documented JSON records of security events.
+Examples of such events include login attempts, file transfers, code execution, filesystem changes, and network activity.

-The Auth service stores both types of audit on a local file system by default, but can be configured to use S3, DynamoDB, and other suitable data stores.
+The Teleport Auth Service stores both types of audit data on a local file system by default, but can be configured to use S3, DynamoDB, and other suitable data stores.

 The recorded sessions are stored as flat ASCII files and can be easily analyzed

-by 3rd party software.
-For example, one can “replay” a session by dumping a
+by third-party software.
+For example, a user can replay a session by dumping a

 Teleport allows users to access resources running on devices that are located anywhere in the world, for example, devices on third-party networks, servers behind NAT, or devices connected via a cellular connection.
-Examples of this include self-driving vehicles, network equipment, retail locations, medical devices, etc.
+Examples of this include self-driving vehicles, network equipment, retail locations, and medical devices.

 To make this work, each remote device must be configured to point at the public address of a Teleport Proxy Service, e.g.,

 Reverse tunnels enable Teleport users to: